aws-samples/path-based-versioning-with-api-gateway/README.md

-# Amazon API Gateway Custom Domain Versioning
+# Amazon API Gateway Path-Based Versioning

 This is a sample repository on how to scalably implement versioning within Amazon API Gateway.
 This approach uses the Amazon API (Gateway Custom Domain)[https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html] feature to implement path based routing to versioned API's.